cloudmesh-community/book/chapters/class/516/quicktips.md

 you conducted such improvements.
 Make sure that technical contributions, work on all OSes and are not just targeting a single OS if the improvement is of general nature (exceptions apply).

+## GitHub and Pycharm Markdown

+Please be aware that the ePubs use markdown as defined in pandoc.
+Neither GitHub nor Pycharm support this version of Markdown.
+Instead, they use some enhancements that are not supported.
+Thus do not assume that your GitHub will render in our proceedings.
+We use the most primitive version of markdown, but use the enhancement for citations and references in citeproc and citeref.
+We have a docker image that allows you to run the version of markdown on your reports and documents.

+The TA's will provide you with support on how to do this.
+It is trivial.